FreeState works hard to keep the lights on, but sometimes an outage occurs. Here's how we restore power, and a reminder to report your outage.

 - Individual lines to customers.
 These are the most difficult and time-consuming in the restoration process.

 FreeState utilizes an automated outage-reporting system.
-However, by pressing one you can always talk to a person.
+However, by pressing zero you can always talk to a person.
 This system takes member calls and routes them to our automated outage management system.
 The automated system enables FreeState to receive and forward outage information to service crews more quickly than a manual call system and frees up our member services representatives so they can assist as efficiently as possible.

 Planned outages are a part of upgrading and repairing equipment safely.
 They are used to limit longer, unplanned outages later.
 We notify you before a planned outage and make every effort to limit negative impacts.
 Before a planned outage a phone call alerting you of the outage is sent out.